Charles Cochrane-Baillie, 2nd Baron Lamington: Governorships

 Cochrane-Baillie was in the Royal Company of Archers, as King's body guard for Scotland.
-In October 1895, Lord Lamington was selected to replace Sir Henry Norman as Governor of Queensland.
+In October 1895, Lamington was selected to replace Sir Henry Norman as Governor of Queensland.
 His tenure as Governor was from 9 April 1896 to 19 December 1901.
 He was a very politically conservative governor, and expressed a concern that the Federation of Australia which took place during his tenure would lead to unrestrained socialism.
 He also worked with the first Premier of Queensland, Sir Samuel Griffith, to ensure that the role of state governors was not diminished after Federation.

-Apart from six months leave in England when he was appointed a Knight Grand Cross of the Order of St Michael and St George, Lord Lamington served as governor for five years until 19 December 1901.
+Apart from six months leave in England when he was appointed a Knight Grand Cross of the Order of St Michael and St George, Lamington served as governor for five years until 19 December 1901.
 In 1903 he was made a Knight Grand Commander of the Order of the Indian Empire, and appointed as Governor of Bombay (until his resignation in July 1907), where the royal prerogative he exercised was far more powerful than it had been in Australia.
 He is also noted as being sympathetic, after having met ‘Abdu’l-Bahá, to the Baháʼí Faith.

 Later life

-Lord Lamington was appointed captain of the Lanarkshire Yeomanry on 26 March 1902.
+Lamington was appointed captain of the Lanarkshire Yeomanry on 26 March 1902.

-In Spring 1919, he served as Commissioner of the British Relief Unit in Syria, prior to its allocation as a French mandate.
+In spring 1919, he served as Commissioner of the British Relief Unit in Syria, prior to its allocation as a French mandate.

 On 13 March 1940, he was one of four victims of a shooting at the Caxton Hall in London by Indian nationalist Udham Singh.
 Former lieutenant-governor of India, Michael O'Dwyer was killed instantly.
 O'Dwyer's predecessor in the role, Louis Dane, suffered a broken arm.
 Cochrane-Baillie and Lawrence Dundas, the former secretary of state for India, were slightly injured.

-He died at his family home, Lamington House, in Lanarkshire, Scotland, on 16 September 1940, aged 80.
+Lamington died at his family home, Lamington House, in Lanarkshire, Scotland, on 16 September 1940, aged 80.